zonemaster/zonemaster-backend/docs/API.md

 An object with the properties:

 * `"hostname"`: A *domain name*, required.
 The hostname whose IP addresses are to be resolved.
-* `"language"`: A [Language Tag], optional, used for validation error messages translation.
+* `"language"`: A [Language Tag], optional, used for validation error messages translation, the default value is defined in the [language section] of the configuration.

 #### `"result"`